Sage-Bionetworks/portalsDocs/articles/annotation_and_query.md

 Along with annotations added by users, every entity has a number of fields useful for searching.
 For a complete list, see [here](https://docs.synapse.org/rest/org/sagebionetworks/repo/model/FileEntity.html).

+<a href="https://docs.synapse.org/rest/org/sagebionetworks/repo/web/controller/TableExamples.html" target="_blank" class="btn btn-info btn-lg active" role="button" aria-pressed="true">SQL Query Examples</a>

 <br/>

 ### Finding files in a specific project

 To find all files in a specific `Project`, create a `File View` in the web client.
 For example, if you'd like to see all of the files in a Project with a synID `syn123456`, navigate to your project and go to the **Tables** tab.
-From there, click **Tools** in teh upper right hand corner and select "Add File View".
+From there, click **Tools** in the upper right hand corner and select "Add File View".
 Select the project `syn123456` and follow the prompts.
 This will create a tabluar file view that contains every file in the project, which you can now query.
 For a more in-depth look at this feature, please read our articles on [File Views](/articles/views.html).

  <a href="/articles/managing_metadata_in_scale.html" target="_blank" class="btn btn-info btn-lg active" role="button" aria-pressed="true">File View Article</a>